-Now’s the time to shop for the best cheap skateboard deals.
-Nnew models are arriving and in stock and older models are available at closeout prices.
+Now’s a terrific time to shop for the best cheap skateboard deals.
+New models are arriving and in stock and older models are available at closeout prices.
 We’ve done the searching for you for a varied selection of traditional and electric-powered skateboards.
 If you’re shopping for the best skateboard deals, check here often because we’ll update this list regularly.

 Skateboards are like bicycles in their variety and range of prices.
 You can find a cheap skateboard deal for less than $50 that may be fine for very casual use or just to find out if you enjoy using it.
 If your use expands to regular touring, cruising, learning tricks, or daily commuting, however, you’ll want to upgrade.
 It’s not hard to spend up to four figures on a skateboard, especially if you’re looking at electric-powered boards or custom components for a conventional board.
 If you’re new to the sport, you may feel you need a guide to skateboarding.
 The factors below are a starting point to use when you get ready to find your next skateboard deal.

 If you just want to noodle around your driveway or neighborhood on a skateboard for occasional fun, choosing a board that isn’t too large and unwieldy but can still safely hold your weight is usually the main concern.
 If you want to learn tricks for your own amusement or competition, however, you’ll want to pay more attention to size, components, and more.
 The right commuter board will depend on the commute, which may seem obvious, but factors like weight and carrying convenience for short urban commutes can conflict with a preference for a longer, heavier board for a longer commute.
 The best way to check the right type of board for a specific purpose is to ask a few people who use them that way.